Key Issues (Materiality)

-In 2018, with the aim of realizing sustainable management, we surveyed and examined the importance of addressing various social issues from the perspective of all stakeholders, including TOREI's business, employees, and suppliers. ) was identified.
+In 2018, in order to realize sustainable management, we investigated and examined the importance of addressing various social issues from the perspective of all stakeholders, including TOREI's business, employees, and suppliers, and identified five key issues (materiality).

-Based on the "SDG Compass," we identified important issues (materiality) for solving social issues and contributing to the SDGs.
+Based on the "SDG Compass," we have identified key issues (materiality) for solving social problems and contributing to the SDGs.

 -